504972/Doctorsonthemove/README.md

-# Case study semester 3
+# Doctors on the move

-Case study documentation can be found in the folder Documentations
+documentation can be found in the folder Documentations

 MDP documentation and project files can be found under MDP Documentation

 Web application can be found under MYSQL webserver